- Exploration & Projects

 Environmental monitoring and data collection includes water chemistry at sampling stations in Quesnel Lake, Polley Lake, Hazeltine Creek and the Quesnel River.
 The monitoring program also includes geochemical, physical limnology and biological testing.
 Water sampling has concluded affected areas were not toxic to aquatic life.
 Water quality information has been communicated to the local community and stakeholders on a regular basis.

-July 2015 - MPMC received regulatory approvals from the Ministry of Energy and Mines (MEM) and MoE authorizing restart of mine operations under a modified operating plan.
+July 2015 - MPMC received regulatory approvals from the Ministry of Energy, Mines & Petroleum Resources (MEM) and ENV authorizing restart of mine operations under a modified operating plan.
 With the TSF not authorized for continued mill process tailings deposition at the time, the modified operating plan included use of the Springer pit for tailings deposition.

-August 2015 - Mine operations resume.
-Mill processing on a one-week-on/one-week-off schedule, and ore feed sourced from the Cariboo pit and the Boundary zone underground operation.
+August 2015 - Mine operations resume with the Mill processing on a one-week-on/one-week-off schedule, and with ore feed sourced from the Cariboo pit and the Boundary zone underground operation.
 In late November 2015, due to the complexity of operating the mill under winter conditions and considering weakened commodity prices, the mill transitioned into operating on a continuous basis.

 March 2016 – A permit application for resumption of normal mine operations and restated use of the TSF was filed.
 A public review was part of the application process.

 June 2016 - MPMC received regulatory approvals authorizing the mine to return to normal operations, including use of the repaired TSF.
 The current authorized mine plan includes mining of the Phase 4 Cariboo-Springer pit over a period of approximately five years.
 Rehabilitation work at the TSF and areas affected by the Mount Polley Breach continues through all phases of operations.